Delaware corporate exodus

-The Delaware corporate exodus refers to the accelerating trend started in 2024 of major U.S. corporations reincorporating from Delaware to other states perceived as more business-friendly, such as Texas and Nevada.
-Up until the start of this exodus, Delaware had been the most prevalent jurisdiction in United States for corporate registrations due to the Delaware General Corporation Law, which has meant Delaware was considered a corporate haven because of its business-friendly/anti-consumer corporate laws compared to most other U.S. states.
+The Delaware corporate exodus is the accelerating trend, which began in 2024, of major U.S. corporations reincorporating from Delaware to other states perceived as more business-friendly, such as Texas and Nevada.
+Up until the start of this exodus, Delaware had been the most prevalent jurisdiction in the United States for corporate registrations due to the Delaware General Corporation Law.
+Consequently, Delaware was considered a corporate haven because of its business-friendly and anti-consumer corporate laws compared to most other U.S. states.

-The Delware corporate exodus stems from dissatisfaction with high-profile rulings by the Delaware Court of Chancery, particularly those expanding shareholder litigation risks and scrutinizing executive compensation under state corporate law.
-Critics, including high-profile executives like Elon Musk, argue these decisions represent judicial overreach, fostering unpredictability and increasing legal costs for boards and founders.
+The Delaware corporate exodus stems from dissatisfaction with high-profile rulings by the Delaware Court of Chancery, particularly those expanding shareholder litigation risks and scrutinizing executive compensation under state corporate law.
+Critics, including prominent executives like Elon Musk, argue these decisions represent judicial overreach, fostering unpredictability and increasing legal costs for boards and founders.

 As of November 2025, at least a dozen publicly traded companies with market capitalizations exceeding $1 billion have reincorporated elsewhere, signaling a potential shift in U.S. corporate governance norms.
 The trend has entered broader cultural and political discourse, with some observers framing it as a "culture war" over corporate law predictability versus shareholder protections.
 Informally known online as the "McCormick Effect" after Chancellor Kathaleen McCormick, it is more widely termed "DExit" in media coverage.